-Amber Cameron (Actor/Dancer/Teacher)
+Amber Cameron (Actor/Teacher/Choreographer)

 Amber has been a professional dancer since moving to NYC from Seattle, WA in 2001 and has been fortunate to have toured nationally with CATS, Crazy For You, and Funny Girl.She has also performed for 7 years as a Rockette in the Radio City Christmas Spectacular at Radio City Music Hall and many other cities across the U.S. Amber has a BA from the University of Washington, is an ABT® Certified Teacher, and trains at Steps on Broadway and Broadway Dance Center.
 Since moving to Northwest CT in 2009, she has performed in theaters across Connecticut, Massachusetts, and New York.
 Amber has taught Ballet, Tap, Jazz and Musical Theater to dancers of all ages as well as choreographing productions for Housatonic Regional Valley High School, The Hotchkiss School, and The Taft School.

-Sarah Cuoco (Teacher/Choreographer)
+Sarah Cuoco (Actor/Teacher/Choreographer)

-Sarah has been a dance teacher and choreographer for the past 16 years, with a focus on Ballet and Jazz.
-Growing up the “ballet teacher's daughter”, Sarah has spent her whole life observing and learning this art.
-Her training began with Gail Gerber of Les Grands Ballets Des Canadiens, and the Nutmeg School of Ballet.
-Sarah has taught at The Ballet School (Lakeville, CT), The Studio (Amenia, NY), and was a sub for Lara Luzim at PMT (New York, NY).
-While living in New York City, Sarah continued her training at Broadway Dance Center, Steps, and PMT.
+Sarah has been a dance teacher and choreographer since her teenage years, with a focus on Ballet, Jazz, and Musical Theater.
+Growing up the “Ballet teacher's daughter”, Sarah has spent her life observing and learning this art.
+Sarah has previously had the pleasure of teaching at The Ballet School (Lakeville, CT), The Studio (Amenia, NY), and was a sub for Lara Luzim at PMT (New York, NY).
+While living in New York City, she continued her training at Broadway Dance Center, Steps, and PMT.
 Musical Theater has also been a long time passion for Sarah.
 Outside of The Sharon Playhouse, Sarah has been a guest artist at schools such as Indian Mountain, Hotchkiss, the Brearley School, and Falls Village Children’s Theater.
 Currently Sarah is the dance teacher for Millbrook School.
-Sarah holds a teacher certificate from the National Dance Institute founded by Jacques D’Amboise, as well as a 200hr Certified Yoga Instructor.
+Sarah holds a teacher certificate from The National Dance Institute founded by Jacques D’Amboise, as well as a 200hr Certified Yoga Instructor.